alternative ways to explore london

 Another friend came on a 5-day “salsa trip”.
 Armed with a Time Out and travelcard, he went to a different Latin party in a different corner of London every night!
 He gained great insight into the city by following his passion rather than other tourists.

-1. Go globetrotting in London – there are more than 200 different nationalities living in London.
+There are more than 200 different nationalities living in London.
 That means almost every country in the world is represented.
 From Indians to Brazilians, Malaysians to Swedes, Japanese to South Africans… each has established a colourful presence in London, be it cafés and restaurants, ethnic art and design stores, spas, grocery stores or cultural centres.
+It’s easy and fun to go globetrotting in London!

 Brick lane (image courtesy of Steve Cadman)

-2. Visit the temples of London – another ethnic-related theme that’s worth exploring.
+Another ethnic-related theme that’s worth exploring.
 When one talks about places of worship in London, icons like Westminster Abbey and St. Paul’s Cathedral automatically spring to mind.
-There are also many, many temples.
+There are also many, many temples in London.
 These are, more often than not, off the beaten path but are more than worth a visit.
 Examples include the elaborate Sri Swaminaryan Mandir temple in Neasden, the splendid Masonic Temple in Great Queen Street and the Temple Church, a medieval church built by the Knights Templar.

 masonic-temple-london-photo